glcrazier/grocketmq/README.md

-# rust-rocketmq-proxy
+# rust-rocketmq
-An experimental project which rewrites the proxy server of rocketmq
+An experimental project which rewrites rocketmq in Rust.